 While a new monthly report is new, Nielsen has been flirting with this total view for a few years.
 For example, in Q4 2019 and Q2 2020, Nielsen’s Total Viewership Reports included breakdowns of streamers by total usage and estimates of streaming’s percentage of total living room TV time.
 Here is a chart I created last year reflecting this:

 So…has much changed?
 Not really!
-Netflix was about about 6% of viewing back in the end of 2019, then went up to 9% of all TV viewing in the end of June 2020, and as of May 2021 they are…6% of TV viewing.
+Netflix was about 6% of viewing back in the end of 2019, then went up to 9% of all TV viewing in the end of June 2020, and as of May 2021, they are…6% of TV viewing.